Yare-yare/Calculator/README.md

 # Calculator
-Calculator using js , html , and css
+Simple calculator using js , html , and css